PX4/PX4-Autopilot/nuttx/configs/README.txt

       applications.
 For the example applications this is of the form 'app_main' where 'app' is the application name.
 If not defined, CONFIG_USER_ENTRYPOINT defaults to user_start.

+  Signal Numbers:

+    CONFIG_SIG_SIGUSR1 - Value of standard user signal 1 (SIGUSR1).
+      Default: 1
+    CONFIG_SIG_SIGUSR2 - Value of standard user signal 2 (SIGUSR2).
+      Default: 2
+    CONFIG_SIG_SIGALARM - Default the standard signal used with POSIX timers (SIGALRM).
+Default: 3
+    CONFIG_SIG_SIGCHLD - The SIGCHLD signal is sent to the parent of a child process when it exits, is interrupted (stopped), or resumes after being interrupted.
+Default: 4

+    CONFIG_SIG_SIGCONDTIMEDOUT - This non-standard signal number is used in the implementation of pthread_cond_timedwait().
+Default 16.
+    CONFIG_SIG_SIGWORK - SIGWORK is a non-standard signal used to wake up the internal NuttX worker thread.
+Default: 17.

   Binary Loaders:
     CONFIG_BINFMT_DISABLE - By default, support for loadable binary formats